SanjinDedic/WebQuiz/README.md

 ## Getting Started

+First visit the current website to see it in action: https://sanjin84.github.io/WebQuizAPI/ Use credentials:
+Username: GitTest
+Password: git

-To get started, simply clone this repository and open the `index.html` file in your preferred web browser.
+Then clone this repository and open the `index.html` file in your preferred web browser.

 `git clone https://github.com/Sanjin84/WebQuizAPI
 cd WebQuizAPI`